CosmosOS/Cosmos/Docs/articles/GettingStarted.md

 There really is no catch.
 Everything we've shown here is functioning as seen.
 No mockups were used.
 However we still have a lot of work to go.
-Items of interest that are on our current task list include interfaces (necessary for foreach loops), threads and networking.
-We have prototypes and experimentation for each, but none have been rolled into the mainline Cosmos development as of yet.
+Items of interest that are on our current task list include threads and networking.
+We have prototypes and experiments for each, but none have been rolled into the mainline Cosmos development as of yet.

 ##  Obtaining Cosmos